 Antenna Support Structure.
 Any pole, telescoping mast, tower tripod, or any other structure which supports a device used in the transmitting and/or receiving of electromagnetic waves.

-Antique Shop.
-Retail sales of previously used merchandise, such as clothing, household furnishings or appliances, sports/recreational equipment, either in a standalone retail space or in a group of retail spaces within an enclosed antiques mall.
-This classification does not include secondhand motor vehicles, parts, or accessories.

 Appeal.
 A request for a review of the Planning Director’s interpretation of any provision of this ordinance, a request for a variance, or a challenge of a board decision.

 Applicant.
 The owner of land, or his agent or legal representative, who seeks an approval, permit, certificate or determination from the Commission or Board, under the provisions of this ordinance.